{{ summary.heading }}

 Does a passing schema mean the chart will install?

 No. A passing schema means the supplied values match the declared configuration contract.
-Template rendering, Kubernetes API validation, permissions, CRDs, cluster policy, and runtime dependencies can still fail.
+Template rendering, Kubernetes API validation, permissions, CRDs, admission policy, and runtime dependencies can still fail.

 Should every object use additionalProperties: false?

-No. Close objects where typos and unsupported keys are dangerous, such as image, service, resources, ingress, and persistence settings.
+No. Close objects where typos are costly, such as image, service, resources, ingress, and persistence settings.
 Leave deliberate extension maps open when users need arbitrary labels, annotations, environment variables, or application-specific configuration.

 Why check property descriptions?